Muangthong United F.C.: The Kirins - 3 years 3 champs

-The Football Association wants to raise the level of league competition in Thailand so they established Thailand Division 2 League with a team led by Kho Royal Cup and Khor Royal Cup are mixed together to compete in the league this season which Norgjorg Pittayanusorn Football Club eligible entrants.
-In 2007 Siam Sport Syndicate by Rawi Lohtong the president of Siam Sport Syndicate bought the club and changed the name to Muangthong United F.C. and moved to a new ground at Muang Thong Thani called Thunderdome Stadium.
+The Football Association wants to raise the level of league competition in Thailand so they established Thailand Division 2 League with a team led by Khǒr Royal Cup and Khor Royal Cup are mixed together to compete in the league this season which Norgjorg Pittayanusorn Football Club eligible entrants.
+In 2007 Siam Sport Syndicate by Rawi Lohtong, the President of Siam Sport Syndicate bought the club and changed the name to Muangthong United Football Club and moved to a new ground at Muang Thong Thani, Thunderdome Stadium.
 The club's first success was winning the first place in the 2007 Season of the Thailand Division 2 League.
 From here, they were promoted to the Thai Division 1 League.
 The team was then promoted to the Thai League 1 in the 2009 season so everyone praised Muangthong United in that season as "3 Years 3 Champs".

 The club was promoted to play in the Thai Premier League in 2009, after it won the title for the Division one.
 In the 2009 season, the club had many new and notable players in the country.
 Despite a successful start to the season, they pledged in April 2009 with Attaphol Buspakom a new coach.
 For the summer break, the association is, as expected by all experts, among the top five of the table and plays for the championship.

-One factor contributing to the club's success is its close relationship with Belgian club Lierse, and the acquisition of Thai star player Teeratep Winothai and Ronnachai Rangsiyo, the striker from PEA FC.
+One factor contributing to the club's success is its close relationship with Belgian club Lierse, and the acquisition of Thai star player Teeratep Winothai and Ronnachai Rangsiyo, the striker from PEA.
 Together with Teerasil Dangda, the club now has some of the most talented strikers in the country in its ranks.